AutoFlowResearch/SmartPeak/docs/guide/cli.rst

     This parameter is optional.
 The default value is ''.

     -o    --output-features
     An absolute or relative path to an output directory.
 Overrides the default location which is the current working directory.
-SmartPeak will create given directory if one does not exist.
+SmartPeak will create the given directory if one does not exist.
     This parameter is optional.
 The default value is './features'.

     -i    --input-features